Champaign County, Ohio

 Champaign County is a county located in the U.S. state of Ohio.
 As of the 2020 census, the population was 38,714.
 Its county seat and largest city is Urbana.
 The county takes its name from the French word for "open level country".
 Champaign County became the 18th of 88 Ohio counties on March 1, 1805.
-It was carved from Greene and Franklin counties by Legislative action.
+It was formed from parts of Greene and Franklin counties by legislative action.
 Champaign County comprises the Urbana, OH Micropolitan Statistical Area, which is also included in the Dayton–Springfield–Sidney, OH Combined Statistical Area.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 430 sqmi, of which 429 sqmi is land and 1.2 sqmi (0.3%) is water.